-7) School ethos
+School ethos

-- Ripplevale School community recognises that all forms of bullying, especially if left unaddressed, can have a devastating effect on individuals; it can create a barrier to learning and have serious consequences for mental wellbeing. - In accordance with Preventing and Tackling Bullying 2017 the school recognises that, "A school's response to bullying should not start at the point at which a child has been bullied."
-But that the school will use intelligence to pick up on behaviours and potential conflicts and respond to these before they may occur or escalate to bullying.
-Staff can collect information using the school behaviour system Class Charts and analyse this over time. - By effectively preventing and tackling bullying our school can help to create a safe and disciplined environment, where pupils are able to learn and fulfil their potential. - Despite the definition of bullying indicating it is a behaviour repeated over time, this does not afford the school grounds not to act in response to a single incident and that the school makes an appropriate record - 'Ripplevale School provides a caring learning environment where our students make meaningful progress, relative to their individual starting points.
+Ripplevale School community recognises that all forms of bullying, especially if left unaddressed, can have a devastating effect on individuals; it can create a barrier to learning and have serious consequences for mental wellbeing.
+In accordance with Preventing and Tackling Bullying 2017, the School recognises that, "A school's response to bullying should not start at the point at which a child has been bullied", but that the School will use intelligence to pick up on behaviours and potential conflicts and respond to these before they may occur or escalate to bullying.
+Staff can collect information using the School behaviour system, Class Charts, and analyse this over time.
+By effectively preventing and tackling bullying, our School can help to create a safe and disciplined environment, where pupils are able to learn and fulfil their potential.
+Despite the definition of bullying indicating it is a behaviour repeated over time, this does not afford the school grounds not to act in response to a single incident and that the school makes an appropriate record.

+The School ethos is contained in all policies and known to all staff: 'Ripplevale School provides a caring learning environment where our students make meaningful progress, relative to their individual starting points.
 Our aim is to encourage them to develop appropriate personal, social and employable skills enabling them to become confident, independent and aspiring young people.'